Article Quick Links:

 - Add Variables for use in Text Messages by clicking the blue tags with “+” icon in the Response body.
 The information will then populate the ‘Create Variables’ field.

-- Choose your Variable type (local or global) and click the green “+” icon.
+- Choose your Variable type (local or global, or sensitive) and click the green “+” icon.

 - Use “Error Answer” to set a fallback Answer that will be sent to the chatter if your request to the API fails.